Bianchi (company): 2017 models

-Sponsorship
+Racing and sponsorship

+In 1899, Giovanni Tommaselli won the first international cycling victory for Bianchi at the world championship of track racing: the Grand Prix of Paris.
+During the existence of the Bianchi team in Italy in 1919–1920, Bianchi was also a co-sponsor of a French team that was called Peugeot–Bianchi–Pirelli which according to a historical cycling website, the team rode on Peugeot bikes.

 The Bianchi reputation began when the company sponsored Giovanni Tommasello, the winner of the Grand Prix de Paris sprint competition in 1899.
 Fifteen years later it was making 45,000 bicycles, 1,500 motorcycles and 1,000 cars a year.

-In 1935 Bianchi sponsored Costante Girardengo, one of the first Italian stars on the road, and its bicycle sales rose to 70,000 a year.
+In 1935, Bianchi sponsored Costante Girardengo, one of the first Italian stars on the road, and its bicycle sales rose to 70,000 a year.

+In 1945, Fausto Coppi joined the team and would stay with the team until 1956 and 1958.
+It has been said that the team of the mid-1940s was built around Coppi.

+During this time the Tour de France was disputed by national teams and Coppi won the Tour in 1949 and 1952.
+Coppi won the Giro d'Italia for the team in 1947, 1949, 1952 and 1953.
+Coppi became the first cyclist in history to achieve the Giro-Tour double.
+For which it was suggested at the time that he was the greatest cyclist ever seen.
+During this time, the directeur sportifs were Giovanni Tragella and Franco Aguggini.

 In 1950 Fausto Coppi won the Paris–Roubaix on a Bianchi equipped with what was later named the Campagnolo Paris–Roubaix derailleur gear, for which Bianchi bicycles featured the necessary special drop-outs until 1954.
 He won the race by two and a half minutes on a bicycle equipped with Universal brakes, Bianchi steel handlebars and stem, a Regina chain and a four-speed freewheel with shaped teeth.
 It also had Nisi rims, Campagnolo hubs and Pirelli tyres.
 It was made for sale only in 57 and 59 cm, smaller than the bike that Coppi used.
 A variation known as the Campione Del Mondo followed Coppi's win in the 1953 world championship.